NHSDigital/record-a-vaccination-guidance/app/finding-a-patient.md

 Make sure you ask the patient to:

-* spell their name, for example, Catherine could be Katherine, or Smith could be Smythe
+* spell their name, for example, Catherine could be Katherine, or Smith could be Smyth
 * confirm their previous postcode if they have recently moved

 If a patient is homeless, enter the postcode ZZ99 3VZ to find them.